DannyLiehr/DannyLiehr/README.md

 * Sonic games

 ## Contribution Gaps
-I have gaps in my contributions when I'm working on private software that does not need a repository.
+I have gaps in my contributions when I'm working on private software that does not need a repository, or when I'm contributing to private organisations.

 ## Lighthouse
 [Lighthouse](https://www.writelighthouse.com) is my most significant passion project to date.